gravitational/teleport/rfd/0078-role-variables.md

         - regexp.replace(external.groups, "qa", "staging")
 ```

+With more roles and more complex rules, this would be even more difficult.
+The
-The full list would have to be repeated for every value in every role.
-I don't
+full list would have to be repeated for every value in every role.
+I don't think
-think anyone even knows you can do this, and I hope no-one actually does,
+anyone even knows you can do this, and I hope no-one actually does, because it's
-because it's ridiculous.
+ridiculous.

 With role variables it becomes trivial: